 What types of services are covered with my PEI Health Card?

 Your PEI Health Card will allow you to access a wide range of health care services.
 For example, you will be covered for most physician and in-hospital services, as well as other services offered by Health PEI such as home care, palliative care, long-term care, addiction services, mental health services, drug programs through PEI Pharmacare, and primary care services (dental public health services, chronic disease prevention and management, public health nursing, diabetes program, community nutrition, cancer screening programs, speech language pathology services, etc.).
+Ambulance services are not generally covered, however they are subsidized for Island residents in certain situations.
+Detailed information on the cost of in-province and out-of-province ambulance services for Island residents and non-residents can be found by visiting Ambulance Services.

 How can I use my PEI Health Card to indicate my wish to become an organ or tissue donor?